therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 Our web application, myBalsamiq, has [its own Terms of Service](https://docs.balsamiq.com/mybalsamiq/tos/).

-### Using Balsamiq as a Plugin in a Hosted Environment Means Accepting These Terms
+### Using a Balsamiq Plugin in a Hosted Environment Means Accepting These Terms

-By accessing or using Balsamiq in a hosted environment in any way, you agree to and are bound by the terms and conditions written in this document.
+By accessing or using a Balsamiq plugin in a hosted environment in any way, you agree to and are bound by the terms and conditions written in this document.

 If you do not agree to all of the terms and conditions contained in this document, do not use the Balsamiq Plugin.